 In a typical leveraged buyout, a bank is willing to lend money based on a ratio called Debt/EBITDA.
 The range is between 3x to 6x.

 Once again, I am annualising BWL’s 9 months of recurring EBITDA to derive $191.5 million.
-If a bank is willing to borrow 3x of $191.5 million, BWL could borrow $574.6 million.
+If a bank is willing to lend 3x of $191.5 million, BWL could borrow $574.6 million.

 (Figure 6: Author’s Own Calculations)

 I will use $4.43 for this scenario.
-The shortfall would be $231.4 million which is a bit harder for the management to procure.
+The shortfall would be $231.4 million which is harder for the management to procure.